simonbromberg/googlefitbit/README.md

 # googlefitbit
 Google scripts for Fitbit step data download (other data may work with modification, but this script does not intend to support other endpoints at this time.
-You are welcome to submit PRs to add additional functionality.)
+You are welcome to submit PRs to add additional functionality.
+There is some code for other loggables in there but that was copied over from an older version of the script.)

 http://sbromberg.com